Where to Find Your Amended Tax Return, Using the IRS Where’s My Amended Return Online ToolPublished:

 It’s really called the “Where’s My Amended Return Tool”?
 Well, the IRS isn’t subtle.

-If you’ve recently amended your original tax return and are wondering about its status, the IRS provides a useful online tool called “Where’s My Amended Return?”
-This tool allows taxpayers to track the progress of their amended return and provides information on its processing status.
+If you’ve recently amended your original tax return and are wondering why you haven’t gotten a direct deposit from the Internal Revenue Service,, the IRS provides a useful online tool found on IRS.gov called “Where’s My Refund?”

 Where Is My Amended Return Now?